finance calculator

 Worked examples

-$5,000 @24.99% vs 0%/12mo → 22.99% after, 3% fee, $250/mo
+$5,000 @ 24.99% vs 0% for 12 months → 22.99% after, 3% fee, $250/mo payment

-• Current payoff ≈ 29.3 months; interest ≈ $1,660
+• Current card payoff ≈ 29.3 months with total interest ≈ $1,660 at 24.99% APR.

-$12,000 @21% vs 1.99%/15mo → 24.99% after, 4% fee, $400/mo
+$12,000 @ 21% vs 1.99% for 15 months → 24.99% after, 4% fee, $400/mo payment

-• Current payoff ≈ 44.3 months; interest ≈ $8,570
+• Current card payoff ≈ 44.3 months with total interest ≈ $8,570.

 Deep dive

-This balance transfer calculator tests whether a promo APR plus transfer fee beats your current card by modeling payoff time and total interest with your actual payment.
+This balance transfer calculator tests whether a promo APR plus transfer fee beats your current credit card by modeling payoff time and total interest with your actual payment.

 FAQs

-Does this include new purchases?
+Does this calculator include new purchases or cash advances?

 What if my payment is too low?